Work with collections

 Considerations for selective indexing

-The primary disadvantage of selective indexing is that sort and filter operations can only use indexed fields.
+The primary disadvantage of selective indexing is that sort and filter clauses can only use indexed fields.
 This means that you can’t perform these types of queries on fields that you do not index.

 Non-indexed field error